jedraynes/Exploratory_Data_Analysis/README.md

 ---
 Feel free to check out my personal blog at [jedraynes.com](https://www.jedraynes.com).
-There, you can find ways to contact me via a contact form, or, over [LinkedIn](https://www.linkedin.com/in/jedraynes/).
+There, you can find ways to contact me via a contact form or over [LinkedIn](https://www.linkedin.com/in/jedraynes/).

 jedraynes